-From Bookshelf to Box Office: Literary Film Adaptation
+From Bookshelf to Box Office: Literature & Film Adaptation

 Which is better—the book or the movie?
 Neither one!
 Each is a separate artistic medium with its own merit.

-The course will rely heavily on discussion and written critical analysis.
+This fun yet academic course will rely heavily on critical thinking, discussion, and written critical analysis.
 Students will watch seven movies, read the corresponding literature (including one work of the student’s choosing), and write three papers.

 Date & Time